Fees for selling on Etsy can seem pretty complicated as a new shop owner reading through the seller handbook.

 Currently, there are three main fees that Etsy sellers incur for every sale that can't be avoided: a listing fee, a transaction fee, and a payment processing fee.

 While I explain each in more depth below, the easy way to think about these fees is this.
 The listing fee is a flat-rate charged to your account immediately after you post a new item for sale.
+This is the fee I talk about when I answer the question, “Does it Cost Money to Sell on Etsy?”

 The transaction fees are calculated based on a percentage of the sale.
 They are only charged to you after a customer makes a purchase.